Calvin-van-Kamp/own_image_classifier_Udacity/README.md

 A neural network clssifier written to classify PIL images.

 Specifically tested on photos of flowers. train.py and predict.py are the two key files.
+VGG16 as well as Densenet121 are available.